 - feel sick (possibly vomit), experience headaches, lose their appetite

-- experience negative effects on one's ability to cope and function e.g. at school
+- experience negative effects on one's ability to cope and function e.g. with school work, or concentration generally

 - have difficulty getting to sleep at night, including worrying about going to school or seeing the bullying person/people

 Bullying can also lead to: